Hanpx20/hanpx20.github.io/_pages/about.md

   - /about.html
 ---

-Peixuan Han is a first-year PhD student in University of Illinois, Urbana-Champaign, advised by Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
+Peixuan Han is a first-year PhD student in University of Illinois, Urbana-Champaign.
+He is advised by Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).